 2018-2019 Pell Forms

-For the Spring 2018 semester, file a 2017-2018 FAFSA (Free Application for Federal Student Aid) 3 weeks after you file your taxes electronically you can use the IRS Data Retrieval Tool at FAFSA on the Web.
+For the Summer 2018 semester, file a 2017-2018 FAFSA (Free Application for Federal Student Aid) 3 weeks after you file your taxes electronically you can use the IRS Data Retrieval Tool at FAFSA on the Web.
 If you cannot use the IRS Data Retrieval Tool, you must request an IRS Tax Return Transcript at www.irs.gov/transcript.

 After your FAFSA is processed you will receive a SAR from the federal processor.
 If you complete your FAFSA or Renewal FAFSA online, you will receive a SAR acknowledgment.
 When you apply online, provide your e-mail address and meet certain criteria, you will receive an e-mail from Central Processing Service (CPS) that provides a link to a web page where you can view and print your SAR.
 If your SAR is rejected or requires correction, you should read the instructions carefully and take appropriate action.
 If corrections are necessary, you must send the corrected SAR back to the federal processor.
 When sending your corrections, whether on paper or electronically, including all necessary signatures and/or your FSA ID.